harumuki/thorsten-hans.com/_posts/2018-02-21-cronjobs-in-managed-azure-container-services-aks-using-azure-files-and-net-core.md

 ### Persistent Volume

-*Persistent Volumes* (*PV*) are cluster-wide storages, normally managed and attached by administrators. *PVs* are top-level kubernetes resources, that said, they’re not associated with the LiveCycle of other resources like *Pods* or *Deployments*.
+*Persistent Volumes* (*PV*) are cluster-wide storages, normally managed and attached by administrators. *PVs* are top-level kubernetes resources, that said, they're not associated with the LiveCycle of other resources like *Pods* or *Deployments*.
 Once created, they are available until someone removes them from the cluster.

 ```yaml
 # persistent-volume.yaml